-- > Complete and remain compliant with the training set out in Appendix 2. - Have a system in place that ensures (a) this policy is implemented in the setting and (b) All staff are aware of the requirements under this policy. - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments. - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - Ensure each member of staff has access to and understands the Kindergartens' child protection policy and procedures, especially new and part time staff. - > Be alert to the specific needs of children in need, those with special educational needs and young carers. - > Be able to keep detailed, accurate, secure written records of concerns and referrals. - Understand and support the Kindergartens with regard to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation. - > Obtain access to resources and attend any relevant or refresher training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the Kindergartens may put in place to protect them and to meet the requirements and procedures of the London Safeguarding Children Board. - Where children leave the Nursery ensure their child protection file is copied for any new nursery or school and transferred securely, within 5 days, to the DSL at the new setting and a receipt is obtained confirming they have been received.

-All Staff must:
+Complete and remain compliant with the training set out in Appendix 2.

+Have a system in place that ensures (a) this policy is implemented in the nursery and (b) all team members are aware of the requirements under this policy.

+Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments.

+Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so.

+Ensure each team member has access to and understands the DEG child protection policy and procedures, especially new and part time team members.

+Be alert to the specific needs of children with special educational needs and young carers.

+Be able to keep detailed, accurate, secure written records of concerns and referrals.

+Understand and support DEG with regard to the requirements of the Prevent Duty Guidance and be able to provide advice and support to team members on protecting children from the risk of radicalisation.

+Obtain access to resources and attend any relevant or refresher training courses.

+Encourage a culture of listening to children and taking account of their wishes and feelings, among all team members, in any measures DEG may put in place to protect them and to meet the requirements and procedures of the London Safeguarding Children Board.

+Where children leave the nursery, to ensure their child protection file is copied for any new nursery or school and transferred securely, within 5 days, to the DSL at the new nursery and a receipt is obtained confirming they have been received.

+All team members MUST:

-- > Complete all relevant Child Protection training in line with Appendix 2. - Protect children from abuse. - > Be aware of the procedures in this Policy and to follow them. - Know how to access and implement the procedures in this Policy, independently if necessary. - Read and understand, Part 1 of Keeping Children Safe in Education and Annex A, as well as Annex B if the lead or manage or work directly with children. - > Provide a safe and supportive learning environment - Be alert to the signs of abuse and neglect, including child-on-child abuse, and to report any concerns to the DSL immediately. - Be aware that that even if there are no reports of child-on-child, or any other form of abuse, it does not mean it is not happening, it may just not be being reported.
+Complete all relevant Child Protection training in line with Appendix 2.

+Protect children from abuse.

+Be aware of the procedures in this policy and follow them.

+Know how to access and implement the procedures in this policy independently if necessary.

+Provide a safe and supportive learning environment.

+Be alert to the signs of abuse and neglect, including child-on-child abuse and to report any concerns to the DSL immediately.

+Be aware that even if there are no reports of child-on-child, or any other form of abuse, it does not mean it is not happening, it may not be being reported.

-- To understand the child protection process, including Section 17 and Section 47 assessments under the Children's Act (1989) and 'Early Help' processes. - > Help pupils understand how to keep themselves safe and manage risk. - > Keep a sufficient record of any significant complaint, conversation or event. - Report to the Head Teacher / Principal any concerns about the conduct of adults, including low level concerns (this includes behaviour outside the nursery that might indicate an individual is unsuitable to work with children) - > Report any matters of concern in accordance with this Policy. - Inform the Kindergartens if their circumstances change which would mean they meet any of the criteria for disqualification under the Childcare Act 2006.
-Staff should refer to the Kindergartens' Recruitment Policy for further information about this duty and to their contract of employment in respect of their ongoing duty to update the Kindergartens.
+To understand the child protection process, including Section 17 and Section 47 assessments under the Children's Act (1989) and 'Early Help' processes.

+Help children understand how to keep themselves safe and manage risk.

+Keep a sufficient record of any significant complaint, conversation, or event.

+Report to the Headteacher any concerns about the conduct of adults, including low level concerns (this includes behaviour outside the nursery that might indicate an individual is unsuitable to work with children).

+Report any matters of concern in accordance with this policy.

+Inform DEG if their circumstances change which would mean they meet any of the criteria for disqualification under the Childcare Act 2006.

+Team members should refer to the DEG Recruitment Policy for further information about this duty and to their employment contract in respect of their ongoing duty to update DEG.

-Designated Safeguarding Lead
+Specific role of the Designated Safeguarding Lead:

-The Designated Safeguarding Lead shall be given the time, funding training, resources and support to enable him/her to support other staff on safeguarding matters, to contribute to strategy discussions and/or inter-agency meetings and to contribute to the assessment of children.
+The Designated Safeguarding Lead will be given the time, funding, training, resources and support to enable them to support other team members on safeguarding matters, to contribute to strategy discussions and/or inter-agency meetings and to contribute to the assessment of children.